 Seven unique stories, one landmark event.
-BBC AMERICA’s Seven Worlds, One Planet has been set to premiere on Saturday, January 18, 2020, at 9PM/8c as a multi-network event airing on BBC AMERICA, AMC, IFC and SundanceTV.
+BBC AMERICA’s Seven Worlds, One Planet, which began airing in the U.K. in October 2019, has been set to premiere in the U.S. on Saturday, January 18, 2020, at 9PM/8c as a multi-network event airing on BBC AMERICA, AMC, IFC and SundanceTV.

 Following Emmy-winning series Planet Earth II and Blue Planet II, Seven Worlds, One Planet tells the story of earth’s seven spectacular continents and how they shape the extraordinary animal behavior and biodiversity we see today.
 Narrated by Sir David Attenborough, and featuring a theme co-composed by Hans Zimmer and Jacob Shea, and series score by Jacob Shea for Bleeding Fingers Music, Seven Worlds, One Planet reveals how each distinct continent has shaped the unique animal life found there.
 Seven Worlds, One Planet is a BBC Studios Natural History Unit production, co-produced with BBC AMERICA, Tencent Penguin Pictures, ZDF, France Télévisions and China Media Group CCTV9.

 The seven-part series features filming firsts including polar bears jumping from rocks to catch adult beluga whales and a firefly spectacle in North America captured with a motion control tracking time-lapse camera, puma successfully hunting adult guanaco in South America, spidaboo mating dance in Australia, grave robbing hamsters in Europe, the largest aggregation of great whales ever filmed in Antarctica and Sir David Attenborough with the last two northern white rhinos on Earth in Africa.